 5.1.1.
 Computation of the cumulative grade point average includes only those in-residence courses (See regulation for Grading System) taken for conventional grades (A, A-, B+, B, B-, C+, C, C-, D, F, or FX).

 5.1.2.
 The following courses are not included in the grade point average: courses taken on a pass/fail basis, courses numbered below the 100 level, and courses with an Incomplete or In Progress grade.

 5.1.3.
 Credits accepted on transfer from other institutions are included in the total number of credit hours applicable to degree requirements, but grades earned in such courses are not recorded on the permanent record at American University and are not used in computing the average needed for graduation.

 5.1.4.
-GPA's will not be rounded for purposes of evaluating academic progress toward degree completion of academic standing (e.g., a cumulative or semester GPA of 1.99 will not be rounded to 2.00).
+GPAs are truncated after two decimal places.
+GPAs will not be rounded (e.g., a cumulative or semester GPA of 1.999 is truncated at 1.99 and will not be rounded to 2.00).